Facing Charges for False Report of Child Abuse in Michigan

 If the child abuse or neglect reported would constitute a felony, the person is guilty of a felony punishable imprisonment for not more than four (4) years and a fine of $2,000, or the maximum penalty for crime falsely reported, if less than four (4) years.

-False Report of Child Abuse – What Happens if you Provide False Report?
+False Report of Child Abuse – What Happens if You Provide False Report?

 When someone reports suspected child abuse to CPS, an officer will start investigating and may visit the accused’s home.
 The investigation process can traumatize the family, especially the child or children involved.
-The investigation may include interviewing the child, parents, siblings, teachers, family doctor, and anyone who may have relevant information about the case.
+The investigation may include interviewing the child, parents, siblings, teachers, family doctor, and anyone with relevant information about the case.
 A medical doctor may examine the child to evaluate injuries and ensure the parents treat them accurately.
 If the accused lives in the home, they may be asked to stay out of the house during the investigation.

 After the investigation is complete, CPS will determine if the child is being either neglected or abused or not.
 If CPS suspects someone lied in an abuse or neglect report, they will need the help of a skilled attorney to prove they were acting with the child’s best interest in mind.